patnz/patnz.github.io/README.md

 >"Education is our passport to the future, for tomorrow belongs to the people who prepare for it today."

 #### -Malcolm X

+>"“Orthodoxy means not thinking--not needing to think.
+Orthodoxy is unconsciousness."

+#### -George Orwell